 It’s another great choice on our list for anyone looking for something fun and exhilarating.
 And it doesn’t hurt that it’s packed full of exotic cars to race with such as the Aston Martin V12 Vantage and a range of Lamborghini Gallardo’s.

-And our final entry from developer Codemasters is GRID, an arcade racer packed with intense racing experiences.
-It’s also another classic series, but oddly follows after GRID 2.
-It offers a load of different races, in different locations at high speed and in incredible cars.
+Our next entry from Codemasters is GRID, an arcade racer packed with intense racing experiences.
+It’s also another classic series but oddly follows after GRID 2.
+It offers a load of different races, in different locations with plenty of incredible cars to enjoy them in.
 What more could you want from a racing game?

-The locations are bespoke boasting fictional tracks in Sepang, Sydney, and San Francisco and you can rise through the ranks of the motorsport world with the game’s career mode.
+The locations are bespoke, boasting fictional tracks in Sepang, Sydney, and San Francisco.
+Throughout GRID’s career mode, you can rise through the ranks of the motorsport world.

-Another open-world option on our list is The Crew 2 from developers Ivory Tower and Ubisoft Milan, and this time it’s all set across the United States.
-This casual arcade racer is not just cars or bikes though, as in The Crew 2 you can also reach exhilarating speeds in boats and planes taking on ground, sea, and sky.
+Another open-world option on our list is The Crew 2 from developers Ivory Tower and Ubisoft Milan, and this time it’s set across the United States.
+This casual arcade racer doesn’t just pack cars and bikes though, as in The Crew 2 you can also reach exhilarating speeds in boats and planes taking on ground, sea, and sky.

-And, while you travel from coast to coast, the option to switch modes of transport with just the press of a button means you can chop and change how you fancy travelling in a wonderful, seamless fashion.
+And, while you travel from coast to coast, switching modes of transport with just the press of a button means you can chop and change how you fancy traveling in a wonderful, seamless fashion.

-Last but not least, a classic has been remastered from the world of Crash Bandicoot.
+Next up, we’ve got a classic that has been remastered from the world of Crash Bandicoot.
 This kart racing classic originally came out on the PlayStation in 1999, but racers everywhere can now enjoy Crash Team Racing on a whole new level with added online multiplayer.